+Sometimes bile can react with fatty substances and harden to create small stones in your gallbladder called gallstones — gallstones vary in size, from as small as a grain of sand to as large as a golf ball.
 Gallstones are very common, with one in three women and one in five men having gallstones at some point.
-In most cases, they are symptomless and treatment isn’t needed — most people don’t even know they have them.
+You may develop one gallstone or several at the same time.
+In most cases, gallstones are symptomless and treatment is not needed — most people don’t even know they have them.

 However, sometimes a gallstone becomes trapped in a bile duct, causing sudden, severe pain in your upper abdomen.
 This is gallstone disease and the gallstone pain is called biliary colic.

 You may only have biliary colic once, with the troublesome gallstone passing naturally from your body.
 Or, it may happen now and again, perhaps after eating greasy or fatty food.